joshtow/Amazon-Macie-and-Lake-Formation-TBAC/README.md

 1. Click on the following link to launch the CloudFormation process.
 Please double check you are in the correct account and region.
 [![Launch Stack](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=macilflab-foundation&templateURL=https://s3.amazonaws.com/ee-assets-prod-us-east-1/modules/1e02deca779a4be58b9d50513a464cdc/v1/macielflab/macielflab-template.json)
+2. On the first screen, the values will be prepopulated by the link.
+Click next.
-2. For "Stack name", enter "macilflab-foundation", the click "Next".
+3. For "Stack name", leave "macilflab-foundation" and click "Next".
 ![](/images/cloudformation/stackdetails.PNG)
-3. On the "Configure stack options" page, leave all the default values and click "Next".
+4. On the "Configure stack options" page, leave all the default values and click "Next".
-4. On the final page, scroll to the end of the page, and mark the check box next to "I acknowledge..." and click "Create stack".
+5. On the final page, scroll to the end of the page, and mark the check box next to "I acknowledge..." and click "Create stack".
 ![](/images/cloudformation/ackcreate.PNG)
-5. It should take roughly 3 minutes to complete.
+6. It should take roughly 3 minutes to complete.

 ## Step 1 - Configure AWS Lake Formation

 :information_source: If you are already using AWS Lake Formation in this account, you can skip this step, and proceed directly to Step 2.

-:information_source: If you are not already using Lake Formation, but do have resources using the AWS Glue Catalog, please consider impact carefully and permissions will need to be updated.
+:information_source: If you are not already using AWS Lake Formation, but do have resources using the AWS Glue Catalog, please consider impact carefully and permissions will need to be updated.
 These steps should be completed in a non-production/sandbox account.

 By default, AWS Lake Formation uses the IAMAllowedPrincipals group to provide super permissions to users and roles, effectively delegating access control to IAM policies.
 Before we can use AWS Lake Formation to manage access to our data, we need to revoke access provided by the IAMAllowedPrincipals group.
-In this way, IAM policies provide coarse grained permssions, while Lake Formation manages fine grained access control to catalog resources and data.
+In this way, IAM policies provide coarse grained permssions, while AWS Lake Formation manages fine grained access control to catalog resources and data.
-1. Navigate to [Lake Formation](https://console.aws.amazon.com/lakeformation/) in the AWS Management console.
+1. Navigate to [AWS Lake Formation](https://console.aws.amazon.com/lakeformation/) in the AWS Management console.
 Confirm that you are in the correct Region.
 2. The first time you use AWS Lake Formation, you need to configure an Adminstrator.
-On the "Welcome to Lake Formation" dialog, leave "Add myself" selected and click "Get started".
+On the "Welcome to AWS Lake Formation" dialog, leave "Add myself" selected and click "Get started".
 ![](/images/lakeformation/welcome.PNG)
 3. Click on "Settings, and uncheck the 2 checkboxes under "Data catalog settings", then click "Save".
 ![](/images/lakeformation/catalogsettings.PNG)